sudhans/RentalSearch/README.md

 Objective:
 * Demonstrate how to use MVVM with Jetpack Libraries - ViewModel, Navigation, Data Binding, Hilt
 * Use Clean Architecture to demonstrate Testability and Separation of Concerns
+* Note: Excuse the UI/UX - The focus is only on Clean Architecutre

 Change Log:
 1. Initial commit with auto-generated code